JeffVandrewJr/btcqbo/README.md

 <h2>Setup</h2>

+Setup instructions can also be viewed in video format: https://www.youtube.com/watch?v=srgwL9ozg6c

 <h3>Activation</h3>

 Instructions assume that you are using the Dockerized BTCPay Server, which would be the case if you originally used the one-click install through LunaNode.